mlresearch/v156/_posts/2021-09-16-tourniaire21a.md

 ---
-title: "Attention-based Multiple Instance Learning with\r Mixed Supervision on the Camelyon16 Dataset"
+title: Attention-based Multiple Instance Learning with Mixed Supervision on the Camelyon16 Dataset
-abstract: "Since the standardization of Whole Slide Images\r (WSIs) digitization, the use of deep learning\r methods for the analysis of histological images has\r shown much potential.
-However, the sheer size of\r WSIs is a real challenge, as they are often up to\r 100,000 pixels wide and high at the highest\r resolution, and therefore cannot be processed\r directly by any model.
-Moreover, as the manual\r delineation of structures within WSIs is tedious,\r histological datasets often only contain slide-level\r labels, or a limited amount of delineated slides.
-In\r this context, multiple-instance learning (MIL)\r approaches have been proposed, considering WSIs as\r bags of smaller images, designated as tiles or\r patches.
+abstract: Since the standardization of Whole Slide Images (WSIs) digitization, the use of deep learning methods for the analysis of histological images has shown much potential.
+However, the sheer size of WSIs is a real challenge, as they are often up to 100,000 pixels wide and high at the highest resolution, and therefore cannot be processed directly by any model.
+Moreover, as the manual delineation of structures within WSIs is tedious, histological datasets often only contain slide-level labels, or a limited amount of delineated slides.
+In this context, multiple-instance learning (MIL) approaches have been proposed, considering WSIs as bags of smaller images, designated as tiles or patches.
+Among these methods, the attention-based MIL aims at learning the importance of each tile for the slide final classification while at the same time performing a clustering of those tiles.
+In this paper, we introduce the concept of mixed supervision within this framework, by exploiting tile-level labels in addition to slide-level labels to improve the classification of slides.
-  Among these methods, the attention-based\r MIL aims at learning the importance of each tile for\r the slide final classification while at the same\r time performing a clustering of those tiles.
-In this\r paper, we introduce the concept of mixed supervision\r within this framework, by exploiting tile-level\r labels in addition to slide-level labels to improve\r the classification of slides.
-More precisely, we\r show on the Camelyon16 dataset that even a small\r proportion of slides with pixel-wise annotations can\r improve their classification but also the\r localization of tumorous regions.
-This improves the\r consistency of the results between the tile and\r slide levels and the interpretability of the\r algorithm."
+  More precisely, we show on the Camelyon16 dataset that even a small proportion of slides with pixel-wise annotations can improve their classification but also the localization of tumorous regions.
+This improves the consistency of the results between the tile and slide levels and the interpretability of the algorithm.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: tourniaire21a
 month: 0
-tex_title: "Attention-based Multiple Instance Learning with\r Mixed Supervision on the Camelyon16 Dataset"
+tex_title: Attention-based Multiple Instance Learning with Mixed Supervision on the Camelyon16 Dataset
 firstpage: 216
 lastpage: 226
 page: 216-226